ska-telescope/developer.skatelescope.org/src/tools/containers/orchestration-guidelines.rst

 Above all, design software to scale horizontally through a UNIX process model so that individual components that have independent scaling characteristics can be replicated independently.

-The application interface should be through the standard `container run time <containerisation-standards.html#running-containerised-applications>`_ interface contract:
+The application interface should be through the standard :ref:`container run time <header-2-running-containerised-applications>` interface contract:

 * inputs come via a configurable Port
 * outputs go to a configurable network service
-* logging goes to stdout/stderr and syslog and uses JSON to enrich metadata (see `Container Standards 'Logging' <containerisation-standards.html#logging>`_)
+* logging goes to stdout/stderr and syslog and uses JSON to enrich metadata (see :ref:`Container Standards 'Logging' <container-logging>`)
 * metrics are advertised via a standard such as `Prometheus Exporters <https://prometheus.io/docs/instrumenting/writing_exporters/>`_, or emit metrics in a JSON format over TCP consumable by `ETL <https://en.wikipedia.org/wiki/Extract,_transform,_load>`_ services such as `LogStash <https://www.elastic.co/products/logstash>`_
 * configuration is passed in using environment variables, and simple configuration files (eg: ini, or key/value pairs).
 * POSIX compliant storage IO is facilitated by bind mounted volumes.